7 tips to keep your home safe on Bonfire Night

 With the dark nights setting in and the colder weather on its way, what better way to spend time with friends and family than enjoying the bright lights and spectacle of your local bonfire or fireworks display.
 But while you're busy making plans to enjoy yourself, have you made plans to make sure your home is secure?

 On Bonfire Night, many people are out of the house and noisy fireworks can provide a perfect distraction for criminals to get to work.
-Statistics from Aviva show that Bonfire Night saw a 21% increase in burglaries compared with an average day for the rest of the year1.
+UK statistics from 2018 show that Aviva home insurance claims for theft rose by 115% on the 5th November1.

 1. Remember to lock your front and back doors

-This may seem like a fairly obvious one but surprisingly 42% of homeowners admit to leaving windows unlocked when they are out of their homes!1 If you’re hosting an event at your own home leaving doors unlocked may be convenient for your guests but it can also leave your home vulnerable to unwanted visitors.
+This may seem like a fairly obvious one, but research has found 40% of UK residents don't check whether windows are locked and 29% don't check doors when they leave the house2.
+If you’re hosting an event at your own home leaving doors unlocked may be convenient for your guests but it can also leave your home vulnerable to unwanted visitors.

 2. Make sure the right security is in place